 The limited-panel method recommended here is to use the airspeed or the altimeter.

-The first action is to check the airspeed, ie, stop it increasing or decreasing, then adjust power to compensate and finally roll wings level.
+The first action is to check the airspeed, ie, stop it increasing or decreasing, while adjusting power to compensate and rolling wings level.

-If the airspeed is increasing apply back pressure and reduce power to fix the airspeed at a value.
+If airspeed is increasing apply backpressure and reduce power to fix the airspeed at a value.
 As the airspeed indicator needle stops moving, the aeroplane is in the level attitude, so now using the stationary altimeter needle, hold that altitude as wings are rolled level and a normal straight and level configuration is regained.

 Ensure adequate height for recovery.

 Revise systematic instrument scanning to maintain situational awareness.

 Revise limiting speeds (VA, VNO, VNE) and RPM limit.

 Smooth but positive throttle movements are required when recovering from unusual attitudes.